 Brìghde could feel the earl’s big body, tense now, whereas all day he had been relaxed.
 She did not know how much time had passed before one of his men returned from the north, but the sun was about to set.

-“’Tis her father and his men, my lord.
+“’Tis indeed her people, my lord.
 Perhaps thirty.
 Ten dogs, none deerhounds.
 I followed them into the village.
 They have settled at the inn for the night.
-I believe they intend to return home early on the morrow and search the other way.”
+They intend to return home early on the morrow and search the other way.”

 “Very well,” the earl muttered.
 “We will make camp now, then, whilst we can see without aid of a fire.”